sameer0013/Tuberculosis-Detection/README.md

-## TODO
+## How to use

-1) If possible i recommend you to create a virtual environment on your local system as a VE has some own benfits like VMs( Virtual machines) are isolated from one another and have their own hardware,you can create a VE  using  python or also by using Anaconda in my case i use Anaconda you can read about it on anaconda website.
+1) If possible i recommend you to create a virtual environment on your local system as a VE has some own benfits like VMs( Virtual machines) are isolated from one another and have their own hardware, you can create a VE using python or Anaconda.
+		In my case i am using Anaconda. you can read about it on anaconda website.

-2) Now, working is start from here first Clone this repositary on your system by running the command on your systems Terminal.
+2) Now, working starts from here, first clone this repositary on your system by running the command in your system's terminal.

 		git clone https://github.com/sameer0013/Tuberculosis-Detection.git

-3) Now, you have to install all the libraries or requirements just run on Terminal.
+3) Now, you have to install all the libraries or requirements. just run on Terminal.

 		pip install -r requirements.txt

-4) After all installation done you have to run a final command:
+4) After installation is done, you have to run this final command:

 		streamlit run app.py

-	open the genrated link and hurray!! you are now able to see what i really made
+	open the generated link and hurray!! you are now able to see what i really made.

-5) Now for checking its working or not you have to provide it with a image of chest X-ray
+5) Now, to check if it is working or not you have to provide it with a image of chest X-ray

 	`Warning: Image other than chest X-rays will create an error as the title define its aim is only for Tuberculosis Detection.`